How I built Fluxer, a Discord-like chat app

 For self-hosted instances, this is the responsibility of the person running the instance.
 If you run your own instance, you decide where you provide service and what legal risk you accept.

-For the hosted Fluxer.app instance, we have to comply with the law where we serve traffic.
-Some recent age-verification laws are invasive enough that we restrict access instead of collecting government IDs or biometric data from everyone.
+For the hosted Fluxer.app instance, Fluxer has to follow the law where it serves traffic.
+Some recent age-verification laws are invasive enough that I'd rather restrict access than collect government IDs or biometric data from everyone.

 As of 24 May 2026, Fluxer restricts NSFW access in the United Kingdom and Brazil.
-In the UK, we can offer a less invasive optional adult check through a $0.00 credit card authorisation.
-Brazil currently lacks a privacy-preserving path we are comfortable with.
+In the UK, Fluxer can offer a less invasive optional adult check through a $0.00 credit card authorisation.
+Brazil currently lacks a private enough path I'm comfortable with.
 Mississippi requires age verification for access to the whole service, so the hosted Fluxer.app instance blocks access from Mississippi instead.

 The current details are kept in regional restrictions and minimum age requirements.